 How is the charge created allows you to choose whether transactions are made on the platform’s account or whether they are made directly on the campaign creator’s account.
 This is a very important setting, since it affects who is responsible for paying the Stripe fees, refunds and chargebacks.
 From the Stripe docs:

 Directly on the connected account: The connected account is responsible for the fees, refunds, and chargebacks.
 The payment itself will appear as a charge in the connected account.

 Through your platform account: Provides much more customizability but makes the platform account responsible for the fees, refunds, and chargebacks.
 The payment appears as a charge in the platform account, along with a transfer from the platform account to the connected account.

-Please refer to the Stripe documentation to understand how this impacts you.
+For more information about how these two different integration methods work, please refer to the Stripe documentation to understand how this impacts you.